 In this first stage evaluation, the Research Committee pays attention to following points:

 The department gives its comments on the applied field of the title and suggests two experts who could evaluate the applications.
-The Research Committee prepares a proposal to the Faculty Steering Committee which decides whether the applications will be sent forward to the expert evaluators.
+The Research Committee prepares a proposal to the Faculty Council which decides whether the applications will be sent forward to the expert evaluators.
 The Teaching Skills Committee evaluates applicants’ teaching skills.
-On the grounds of the evaluation reports, the Faculty Steering Committee decides whether it proposes to the Chancellor of the University that the applicant should be granted the title of docent.
+On the grounds of the evaluation reports, the Faculty Council decides whether it proposes to the Chancellor of the University that the applicant should be granted the title of docent.